Fail to plan, plan to fail!

 Try online delivery for your groceries- or even click n collect.
 Seriously – if you haven’t tried this yet.
 DO!!!
 Total Game changer!
 Not only do you avoid the bright lights and alleged specials – you can keep an eye on your total spend on your shopping and avoid the lure of the junk food aisle – avoiding any spontaneous bad decisions.
 It also gives you back time in your week.
 Don’t want delivery?
 See if your local Coles or Woolworths does Click & Collect.
 Order your groceries online, arrange a pickup time and if you have a great store they bring the groceries out to you and put them in your boot!

 Prefer your fruit and veg from the greengrocer?
 Find a local greengrocer who delivers or does Click & Collect too – live on the Central Coast then Fruit for All can sort you out.
-I have not tried Your Grocer but they offer a delivery service too.

 Food prep like a boss